Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/06-versal-system-design-clocking-tutorial/README.md

 ## Objectives

-You will learn the following:
+This tutorial demonstrates:

-* Clocking in Versal for PL and AIE kernels using --freqhz directive.
+* Clocking in Versal for PL and AIE kernels using the `--freqhz` directive.

-## Step 1 - Building ADF Graph
+## Step 1 - Building the ADF Graph

-The ADF graph has connections to the PL through the PLIO interfaces.
+The ADF graph has connections to the PL through PLIO interfaces.
 These interfaces can have reference clocking either from the `graph.cpp` through the `PLIO()` constructor or through the `--pl-freq`.
-This will help with determining what kind of clock can be set on the PL kernels that are going to connect to the PLIO.
-Here you will set the reference frequency to be 200 MHz for all PLIO interfaces.
+This helps determine what kind of clock to set on the PL kernels that connect to the PLIO.
+In this example, the reference frequency is set to 200 MHz for all PLIO interfaces.

-**NOTE**: If you do not specify the `--pl-freq`, it will be set to 1/4 the frequency of the AI Engine frequency.
+**NOTE**: If you do not specify the `--pl-freq`, it defaults to 1/4 the frequency of the AI Engine frequency.

 ```bash
 v++ -c --mode aie --target=hw -include="$(XILINX_VITIS)/aietools/include" --include="./aie" --include="./data" --include="./aie/kernels" --include="./" --freqhz=200000000 --aie.workdir=./Work aie/graph.cpp